-Before a person begins to focus on how to sustain love in a relationship, be sure the love you want to sustain is what you want sustained… a loving relationship of wholesome love, fearless love, unrestricted love and unrestrained love.
-In reality, your relationship may not be everything you want it to be all the time and that’s perfectly fine, but ask yourself if the love is worth sustaining.
+Before a person begins to focus on how to sustain love in a relationship, they should be sure that the love is one worth sustaining: a wholesome love, a fearless love, a supportive healthy love, an unrestricted and unrestrained love.
+Your relationship may not be everything you want it to be all the time, and that’s perfectly fine, but ask yourself if the love is worth sustaining.
 If it is, then be prepared to put in the effort.

 The most important part of sustaining love, is sustaining yourself first.
-To focus on your relationship you have to focus first on reaching a balanced state of dignity, self-respect, self-worth, self-gratitude and love for yourself that honors the wonderful you, both inside and out.
+To focus on your relationship you have to focus first on reaching a balanced state of dignity, self-respect, self-worth and self-gratitude.
+Try to foster a love for yourself that honors the wonderful you, both inside and out.
 When you feel like you don’t measure-up, change the metric and scale.
 There is no superior measurement system you have to hold yourself to, and it’s all about perspective.
 Try looking at yourself from another angle.
 This isn’t to say you should be blind to your faults, but accept them as a part of yourself and remember that you are worthwhile.
 If you can’t love yourself, it is very difficult to sustain a healthy form of love in a relationship.

-Sometimes you are your partner won’t be on the same page… or sometimes you may feel rigid, irritate or simply may feel like you don’t appreciate their presence in the least.
+Sometimes you and your partner won’t be on the same page.
+Sometimes you may feel rigid and irritate, or you may find that you don’t appreciate their presence.
 If this is the case, that’s okay.
 You are only human.
 Pat yourself on the back for even recognizing the emotions you are feeling, because if you don’t recognize what is happening, you can’t work to fix it.
 Now you can take the next step.
 Try to figure out a way for you to come back to the relationship.
 Work to improve on the foundation you’ve already built.
 Maybe a way to do this is to reach out to people in your life that can act as a support system for your relationship–whether this is a friend, a family member, or a professional counselor.
 The ultimate goal is to get back to a place of being thankful for the presence of your partner… after all, you probably searched for love for a while to find them.

-If you feel like you unintentionally go into fight mode every time you are around your partner, that is a good sign that you may want to figure out how to gain some distance… but not be distant in the relationship.
-A quintessential long-term relationship, space is needed to maintain a part of yourself for yourself.
-It is usually healthy to give yourself space at times… but, this doesn’t mean creating distance in your relationship, there’s an important distinction to giving yourself space and putting space between you and your partner.
+If you feel like you unintentionally go into “fight-mode” every time you are around your partner, that may be a good sign that you need to gain some distance.
+Even in a committed long-term relationship, space is needed to maintain a part of yourself for yourself.
+It is usually healthy to give yourself some space at times.
+However, this doesn’t mean distancing yourself emotionally from your partner.
+There is an important distinction between giving yourself space and putting space between you and your partner.

-Any form of love and connection comes together with the presence of generosity of spirit and valid attention.
-If nothing is given in the connection, then nothing is interconnected.
+Any form of love connection is strengthened by the presence of generosity of spirit and vigilant attention.
+If nothing is given to feed the connection, then there is nothing there to connect with.

 “Spread love everywhere you go.
 Let no one ever come to you without leaving happier.” — Mother Teresa

-Sustaining love is also tied to your intentions, goals, motives and passions.
-What are you excited about and how does the other person fit into the picture or support you in the direction you are going?
+A sustained love is also tied to your intentions, goals, motives and passions.
+What are you excited about, and how does the other person fit into the picture or support you in the direction you are going?
 These are also things which you must put into your relationship to help it flourish.

-- if you don’t feel you can directly express what you want or feel… try a suggestive comment.
+- If you don’t feel you can directly express what you want or feel… try expressing it in a non-direct way.

-Any relationship that doesn’t allow you to be you, isn’t going to be truly fulfilling, fully expressing yourself is a need and a relationship requirement in a love worth sustaining.
+Any relationship that doesn’t allow you to be you, isn’t going to be truly fulfilling.
+Fully expressing yourself is a personal need and a relationship requirement in a love worth sustaining.